In recent years, the use of natural supplements to support feline health has gained attention, with theanine emerging as a promising option.

 Monitoring for Adverse Effects

-Although theanine is generally well-tolerated, some cats may experience side effects such as gastrointestinal upset or lethargy.
-Monitor your cat closely after administering L-theanine for any signs of adverse reactions, and discontinue use if any concerns arise.
+Although theanine is well-tolerated, some cats may experience gastrointestinal upset or lethargy.
+Monitor your cat after introducing L-theanine and discontinue use if adverse effects occur.

 Incorporating L-Theanine into Your Cat's Routine